2017-usfca-biol-395/CharlotteLopp-analysis-report-01-amplicons/Analysis_Report_01_amplicons.md

     ## [174,] NA
     ## [175,] "Nicoletella"
     ## [176,] "Agrococcus"

+This is the data stored in the data folder entitled "taxa."
+This shows us the taxonomy of each of the bacteria found in the data with specificity (from Kingdom down to Species) provided only up to where there is confidence in the classification.

 ``` r
 # we want to export the cleaned, trimmed, filtered, denoised sequence variants